Post job

 Remote job

-100% Remote Opportunity Available NOW Hanna Interpreting Services LLC is a language service provider that connects bilingual and multilingual individuals with potential opportunities to serve as a freelance interpreter or translator.
+100% REMOTE opportunity (U.S. Residents Only) Residing in/near Oakland, CA is a plus!
+Hanna Interpreting Services LLC is a language service provider that connects bilingual and multilingual individuals with potential opportunities to serve as a freelance interpreter or translator.
 Our mission is to bridge the communication gap for those in need through excellent and compassionate language services.
-Hanna is hiring LSE (Spanish Sign Language) Interpreters to operate as freelance interpreters in a 1099 Independent Contractor role.
+Hanna is seeking bilingual and multilingual individuals to operate as freelance interpreters in a 1099 Independent Contractor role.
 As an interpreter, you make a positive contribution to society in support of language access for everyone, regardless of their proficiency with the English language.
 As an independent contractor, you act as your own boss, set your availability, and accept appointments based on your schedule.
 Appointments are available Monday - Friday, 8 am - 5 pm.
 Appointments are not guaranteed and are offered based on need.
-Interpreters rates can vary, depending on the availability, experience, and demand of the language Requirements How to Qualify: How to Qualify: Exhibit proficiency in LSE (Spanish Sign Language) Be willing to complete LSE (Spanish Sign Language) assessment by as Certified Professional (exceptions can be made with proven work history and certifications).
-Complete all required documents in a timely manner.
-Flexibility to work in different settings and adapt to various work environments.
+Requirements How to Qualify: Fluency in English and target language with a comprehensive understanding of idiomatic speech and cultural patterns.
+Previous interpreting experience, preferably in medical, legal, or educational settings.
+Demonstrated professionalism, punctuality, and adaptability in the workplace.
+Ability to work independently and as part of a team.
+Strong communication, analytical, and problem-solving skills.
+Ability to operate basic communication Flexibility to work in different settings and adapt to various work environments.
 Must be located in and authorized to work in the US (We do not offer visa sponsorship).
-High School Diploma or equivalent How to Apply: Submit your application.
+High School Diploma or equivalent; or certification in interpreting or related fields.
+How to Apply: Submit your application.
 Tell us about your experience interpreting in a professional or volunteer capacity.
 Our Recruitment team will connect with you to schedule a preliminary interview.
 If you meet the baseline requirements, you'll complete a skills assessment and background check.
 Qualified interpreters will be invited to complete the onboarding process to join the linguist network.
 About Hanna Hanna is a woman- and minority-owned business committed to providing efficient and comprehensive language services.
 The company started in 2010 as a humble passion project and has grown to serve 1.1M clients in 250+ languages and has sponsored countless outreach events to serve the local community.
 We are an Equal Opportunity Employer.
 We do not discriminate on the basis of race, religion, color, sex, gender, gender identity, pregnancy, sexual orientation, age, national origin, ancestry, marital status, domestic partner status, veteran status, or physical or mental disability Benefits Flexible Schedule

 • (Pool) Temporary American Sign Language Interpreter